hellohelloworldhello/LightWallet/README.md

 python -c "import requests; import web3; import bip_utils; print('Setup Successful')"
 ```
 ### Running the Tool
-Put all the TXT files AND the LightWalletCLI.py in the same folder, navigate to your project folder and launch the application:
+Put all the TXT files AND the LightWalletCLI.py in the same folder, navigate to your project folder and open CMD in that folder, then paste this:

 ```bash
 python LightWalletCLI.py